Microphone: Types, Characteristics, and Uses

 What are pressure microphones?

-Pressure microphones are designed to have a uniform frequency response to the actual sound pressure present at the microphone diaphragm.
+Pressure microphones are designed to have a uniform frequency response to the sound pressure present at the microphone diaphragm.
 They measure the sound pressure level directly, without compensating for the presence of the microphone in the sound field.
-Pressure microphones are primarily used in closed cavities, such as coupler measurements and audiometer calibrations.
-They are also used for measurements at walls or surfaces, where the microphone can be mounted flush with the surrounding surface.
+Pressure microphones are primarily used in closed environments, such as coupler measurements, audiometer calibrations, or when mounted flush with a surface.
+These microphones are ideal for measuring sound in enclosed spaces where reflections and other acoustic factors are controlled.

 What are free-field microphones?